tom-halpin/pe-dojo-book/content/001b-cast.md

 Charlie is a serial disruptor, he understands the importance of adaptability and speed.

-Being an entrepreneur he has had successes and failures in the past, he expects to have successes and failures in the future.
+Being an entrepreneur he has had successes and failures in the past, he expects to have more successes and indeed more failures in the future.

 He views the discipline of Product Engineering as being essential to tilting the scales in favour of future successes.

-His motto is to _"Better to fail fast if you are likely to fail at all"_ so he is keen to see more work done in the design and prototyping phases of projects.
+His motto is to _"Better to fail fast if you are likely to fail at all"_ hence he is keen to see more work done in the design and prototyping phases of projects.

 ### Miyagi (Product Engineering Mentor)